BayesWitnesses/m2cgen/README.md

 }
 ```

+**You can find more examples of generated code for different models/languages [here](https://github.com/BayesWitnesses/m2cgen/tree/master/generated_code_examples)**

-TODO: explain the difference between regression (single value output) and classification (multi-value output).
+**TODO**: explain the difference between regression (single value output) and classification (multi-value output).
 Show how to handle vector outputs in C.

 ## CLI